andersthorstadboe/project-2-fys-stk4155-ffneural-network/README.md

 <br /><br />

 ## Running the project programs
 The project programs can be found in the **01-main** folder.
-They are organized in different Jupyter notebooks, and can be run given that the user downloads all files in **01-main**, and keeps them in a shared directory. <br /><br />
+They are organized in different Jupyter notebooks, and can be run given that the user downloads all files in **01-main**, and keeps them in a shared directory. <br />
 The notebooks imports the classes and methods from three separate files.
-The main class file is _networkClasses.py_, which depends on methods from both _classSupport.py_ and _methodSupport.py_. <br /><br />
+The main class file is _networkClasses.py_, which depends on methods from both _classSupport.py_ and _methodSupport.py_. <br />
-The notebook also depends on a number of different python packages, such as _autograd_, _scikit-learn_, _seaborn_, _matplotlib_ and _numpy_, so these are required to run the notebook.<br /><br />
+The notebook also depends on a number of different python packages, such as _autograd_, _scikit-learn_, _seaborn_, _matplotlib_ and _numpy_, so these are required to run the notebook.

 ## Project abstract and introduction, and main conclusions and findings
 ### Abstract